OpenTermsArchive/engine/README.md

 ### CLI

-The following commands are available globally once package is imported:
+The following commands are available where the package is installed:

-- `ota-lint-declarations [service_id]...` to lint declarations
+- `./node_modules/.bin/ota-lint-declarations [service_id]...` to lint declarations
-- `ota-validate-declarations [service_id]...` to test declarations
+- `./node_modules/.bin/ota-validate-declarations [service_id]...` to test declarations

+In order to have them available globally in your command line, install it with the `--global` option.

 ### Features exposed